icann/rdap-conformance-tool/validator/README.md

         "message": "The JSON value is not a string"
     }

-As you can see, we took the liberty to improve the value format in the specification by using a json pointer.
+The value format is using a json pointer.
 This is better to locate the error, when the violation is deep in the json hierarchy.
-We could be unfortunate and have to locate the 999 violation really far from the top , e.g.:
+However, locating the 999 violation can be really far from the top
+  , e.g.:

     "#/someKey/someArray/2/someNestedKey/aString:999"

 ## 1. The validationName property

-Say, we validate this json:
+As an example, this json need to be validated:

     {
         "anObject": {